 Istanbul is a fantastic place to visit and an even better place to eat.
 With a variety of cuisines from Turkish to Tex-Mex, you can enjoy just about any kind of street food in Istanbul.
 Whether you are looking for kumpir, durum, a taco, or a burger, you will not have to go far to find street food in Istanbul.

-The street food in Istanbul is both delicious and diverse, and you can find it on the streets being served from a cart, a food stand on the corners, or even in some restaurants.
+The offerings are both delicious and diverse, and you can find a variety on the streets being served from a cart, a food stand on the corners, or even in some restaurants.
 In fact, you can get all sorts of dishes from a Turkish breakfast to coffee beans at the fish market at the Grand Bazaar or Spice Bazaar.

 Because Istanbul has the best street food, many restaurants carry the most popular.
 Some of the Turkish street food you can find include lahmacun (Turkish pizza), doner kebab (meat cooked on a horizontal spit), and tantuni, which is minced meat and vegetables in a wrap.